openid/connect/openid-4-vc-security-and-trust-1_0.md

 .# Abstract

-This specification describes the trust architecture in OpenID Connect for Verifiable Credentials (VCs) and outlines security considerations for the use of VCs in OpenID Connect.
+This specification describes the trust architecture in OpenID for Verifiable Credentials (VCs), outlines security considerations and requirements for the components in an ecosystem, and provides an informal security analysis of the OpenID 4 VC protocols.

 {mainmatter}

 # Introduction

+**Note:** This document is a work in progress.
+The security and trust considerations described here are not yet complete and may change without notice.
+The security analysis has not yet been verified by formal methods.

 # Terminology